How Do You Cut A Straight Line With A Dewalt Circular Saw?

 To cut a straight line, use a straight edge guide or clamp a straight board to the material being cut as a guide.
 Ensure that the blade is set to the appropriate depth and make slow and steady cuts, keeping the blade aligned with the guide.

-You may also like: How Do You Cut Straight With A Circular Saw Without A Guide?
+You may also like: What Can You Do With A Circular Saw?